 Where are you based?
-I’m currently based in Hawkes Bay, New Zealand but from mid May I will relocate back to Perth but will continue to shoot in both Australia and New Zealand.
+I am currently on my way back to Perth after living in New Zealand for the last three years.
+I will continue to shoot in both Australia and New Zealand.

 What do we receive?
 You will receive a collection of images anywhere from 450-1000 images (depending on the time I shoot for), edited by me with a combination of colour and black and white.
 These images are presented in an online gallery which you can share with your family and friends along with ordering prints which are professionally printed in my studio.
 You will then receive a package which includes a wedding gift and your USB of all images for you to print and share as much as you like.